 Me as a Mother… Constantly being in a frustrated state of juggling my creative work, my own needs and the family demands, fragments my creative output.
 I have a burning desire to create and share this work, and these bodies of work are punctuated by the rhythm of my family life.
 Intense periods of work during school terms, put down and forgotten during holiday times.
 Then to be picked up with fresh hands, new eyes and renewed energy.

+As an Artist… After 20 years in Sydney’s Urban environment, street art and stencilling have a big influence.
+You can see this echoed in the simplified images in some of my narrative work.
 Sometimes I call my work slow art, or chance art because of the ‘unknown, uncontrollable’ nature of the way in which it unfolds.
 I start with a preconceived idea, only to find that the materials I desire have been blown away in the last storm, or the season changed quicker than expected.
-So I stop and re-evaluate and really start to see what is available, then this is where I begin my work.
+I am forced to stop and re-evaluate and am reminded to deeply listen to place, plants and the people that are connected by all of this.